dayangac/Pcb-Designs/ASIC's/Chip1.0/README.md

 # LED PATTERN GENERATOR ASIC: CHIP 1.0

 ## NON TECHNICAL INTRO
 Dear reader this is the readme file for my first ASIC design a simple led pattern generator that I got inspired to do after I first heard about ASIC and how I could make and then get one manufactured.
 Hope it catches your interest.

+## Note
+Design sent to TinyTapeout for addition to a real chip

 ## TECHNICAL SPECIFICATION DOCUMENT v1.0